The Best Places to See Snow Near Melbourne

 Of course, it doesn’t have to be so structured.
 A visit here might be just about building a snowman or two, drinking some hot chocolate and falling over a few times on your skis.
 Just have fun!

-When: Skiing season starts from 1st June 2020.
+When: Skiing season starts in June.
 See the latest Mt Buller snow report.

 6. Mt Stirling

-This is an underdeveloped reserve that is definitely aimed at more experienced snow-lovers, but as a place to drive to see the white stuff, Mt Stirling is as good as any.
+This is an underdeveloped reserve that is definitely aimed at more experienced snow-lovers, but as a place to drive to see snow near Melbourne, Mt Stirling is as good as any.

 Where: Alpine Central, Summit Road, Mt Buller.
 Expect a three-hour drive from Melbourne, via Mansfield.

-When: Skiing season starts from 1st June 2020.
+When: Skiing season starts in June.
 See the latest Mt Stirling snow report.

 7. Mt Hotham